kefranabg/bento-starter-docs/docs/overview/README.md

 **Demo :point_right:** [https://bento-starter.firebaseapp.com](https://bento-starter.firebaseapp.com)

 :bento: **bento-starter** is an Open-Source Full-Stack solution that helps you to build fast and maintainable web applications using tools like Vue.js, Firebase, Progressive Web Apps support...
-The goal of this project is to provide a powerfull and well configured stack so you can focus on writing front end application.
+The goal of this project is to provide a powerfull and well configured stack so you can focus on writing your web application very quickly.

 **bento-starter** comes with a small example of "products management" in the [products page](https://bento-starter.firebaseapp.com/login?redirectUrl=%2Fproducts)**(Authentication required)** to demonstrate how to manage your data with this stack.